 Certain fund families may offer only one share class for investors who purchase the funds through commission-based brokerage accounts.
 These single share class funds are generally similar to the Class C shares offered by other fund families.
 Typically, the 12b-1 fees associated with these shares are higher than those of Class A shares and they continue indefinitely.
 In addition, these single share class funds do not typically offer sales-charge discounts on large individual or cumulative purchases.
 Because these discounts can be significant, especially at investment levels of \$500,000 or more, investors should consider all factors when making such an investment, including the impact that the share class fees can have on performance and the fact that other fund families offer breakpoints.
-Speak with your Financial Advisor for more information, including whether other funds should be considered.
+Speak with your Sales Representative for more information.